top of page

 For more info about online safety check these out:

-It’s important to remember that the internet can be a hugely positive force in our lives, particularly for LGBTIQ people, as it allows us to connect and form communities in new ways.
+It’s important to remember that the internet can be a hugely positive force in our lives, particularly for LGBTIQA+ people, as it allows us to connect and form communities in new ways.